 A: A company that offers service agreements and understands the importance of preventative maintenance.
 Be sure they have a written procedure for the tune-up.
 Some companies burn through tune-ups very quickly; a good, thorough tune-up will take 1 ½ – 2 hours.
 If technicians are in and out in 15 minutes, they’re just scratching the surface.

-Q: What are some DIY tips to servicing a furnace?
+Q: What are some DIY tips for servicing a furnace?

 A: Change the air filter before it becomes clogged.
 Airflow issues are often the root of major problems.
 Standard 1-inch filters should be changed after every 30 days of operation.
 Vacuum out registers regularly and keep furniture and other items from blocking them.
 If you have a humidifier, change the pad inside the unit every year.
 If you have a heat pump, clear all debris away from the outdoor unit and make sure air can pass easily through the sides of the unit.

-Looking for good HVAC company to take of your furnace/heat pump/ ac -ask your agent or give me a call….we’ve been happy customers of HPS Heating and Cooling for over 30 years.
+Looking for good HVAC company to take care of your furnace/heat pump/ ac -ask your agent or Call/Txt